drognanar/so-posh/README.md

     * Go to parent folder with `Ctrl+\`
 * Notifications
     * `New-Notification` - create a tooltip notification
-    * Automatically notify of long running commands
+    * Automatically notify when long running commands complete
 * Git
     * `New-Gitignore` - create gitignore files (based on [gitignore.io](http://gitignore.io))
     * `Get-PR` - fetch a PR from github
 * Readline
     * Run files with shebang by entering a filename
     * `Set-ActiveTheme` - specify a theme used to generate a prompt
-    * `Register-Theme` - create a new prompt
+    * `Register-Theme` - register a new prompt theme
 * Utilities
     * `Invoke-InDir` - execute a command in a specific directory
+    * `Invoke-Shortcut` - type in a specific command into prompt and press enter
     * `Show-CommandDetails` - show command definition.
 If no parameters given displays all commands
     * `Update-Profile` - reload dotfiles.
 Bound to: `Ctrl+Shift+R` and `F5`
     * `Edit-Profile` - edit dotfiles.
 Bound to `Ctrl+Shift+E` and `F12`